Scouts and the Metro Beautification and Environment Commission

 Scouts must complete and sign the Scout Patch Request form (one form per scout), have approved by scoutmaster or leader and forward to Metro Beautification and Environment Commission.

-Metro Beautification & Environment Commission is an affiliate of Keep America Beautiful, which is a national, non-profit, public education organization dedicated to improving waste handling practices in American communities.
+Metro Beautification and Environment Commission is an affiliate of Keep America Beautiful, which is a national, non-profit, public education organization dedicated to improving waste handling practices in American communities.
 For information about the KAB patch, call 203-323-8987 or visit www.kab.org